dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 There's not a lot more to say about function names or documentation strings, and it will take a good portion of the rest of this book to describe all the things you can do in the body of a function, which leaves us with the parameter list.

 The basic purpose of a parameter list is, of course, to declare the variables that will receive the arguments passed to the function.
-When a parameter list is a simple list of variable names--as in verbose-sum--the parameters are called required parameters.
+When a parameter list is a simple list of variable names -- as in verbose-sum -- the parameters are called required parameters.
 When a function is called, it must be supplied with one argument for every required parameter.
 Each parameter is bound to the corresponding argument.
 If a function is called with too few or too many arguments, Lisp will signal an error.

 However, Common Lisp's parameter lists also give you more flexible ways of mapping the arguments in a function call to the function's parameters.
 In addition to required parameters, a function can have optional parameters.
 Or a function can have a single parameter that's bound to a list containing any extra arguments.
 And, finally, arguments can be mapped to parameters using keywords rather than position.
 Thus, Common Lisp's parameter lists provide a convenient solution to several common coding problems.

 ### 5.3 Optional Parameters

 While many functions, like verbose-sum, need only required parameters, not all functions are quite so simple.
 Sometimes a function will have a parameter that only certain callers will care about, perhaps because there's a reasonable default value.
 An example is a function that creates a data structure that can grow as needed.
-Since the data structure can grow, it doesn't matter--from a correctness point of view--what the initial size is.
+Since the data structure can grow, it doesn't matter -- from a correctness point of view -- what the initial size is.
 But callers who have a good idea how many items they're going to put into the data structure may be able to improve performance by specifying a specific initial size.
 Most callers, though, would probably rather let the code that implements the data structure pick a good general-purpose value.
 In Common Lisp you can accommodate both kinds of callers by using an optional parameter; callers who don't care will get a reasonable default, and other callers can provide a specific value.
 5

 To define a function with optional parameters, after the names of any required parameters, place the symbol `&optional` followed by the names of the optional parameters.
 A simple example looks like this: